d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 * Two measures of spread (variability): standard deviation, inter-quartile range (IQR)

-* Types of graphs: boxplots, dot plots, histograms
+* Types of graphs: box plots, dot plots, histograms

 To review these concepts, see Section 2.3 in the textbook.